 Exploring plants, rocks, ducks and bridges

-A brochure, available at the kiosk, has a map and describes a self-guided tour.
-Of course, you can also just wander and make your own discoveries along the way.
-Challenge your crew to find stacked rocks, stone lanterns, curved bridges as well as ducks, fish and turtles.
+A brochure, available at the kiosk, includes a map that lays out a self-guided tour.
+Of course, you can also just wander about, making your own discoveries along the way.
+Challenge your crew to find stacked rocks, stone lanterns and curved bridges as well as ducks, fish and turtles.

 While you wander, here are a few of my favorite things that your family shouldn't miss:

-The beautiful Heart Bridge with its bright red rails is a popular site for wedding pictures.
-Over Mapes Creek, be sure to find the Moon Bridge.
-Its steep incline is meant to represent the difficulty of living a good life, “Hard to walk up and hard to walk down.”
+The beautiful Heart Bridge with its bright red rails is a popular setting for wedding photos.
+Be sure to find the Moon Bridge, arching over Mapes Creek.
+Its steep incline is meant to represent the difficulty of living a good life: “Hard to walk up and hard to walk down.”
 There are other smaller stone and wood bridges over water to be found as well.
-While checking out the streams, keep your eye out for resident ducks.
+While checking out the streams, keep your eyes peeled for resident ducks.

 Stone lanterns are a common element in Japanese gardens.
-Originally the lanterns were used as votive lights in temples and shrines and later to provide light during garden tea ceremonies.
-Look for a large stone lantern near the Spring pond.
+Originally, the lanterns were used as votive lights in temples and shrines, and later to provide light during garden tea ceremonies.
+Look for the large stone lantern adjacent to the Spring Pond.

 Fera Fera Forest

-This area, full of threadleaf cypress trees, reminds me of a fairy tale forest.
-It is very quiet and completely different from the rest of the gardens.
+This area, full of threadleaf cypress trees, reminds me of a fairy-tale forest.
+It is very quiet and completely different from the rest of the garden.

-Every part of the garden is beautifully maintained and you will see something new with every visit, especially in different seasons.
+Every part of the garden is beautifully maintained, and you will see something new on every visit, especially in different seasons.
 Whether you and your family stop in for a short walk or a longer visit, I'm certain you will come away feeling refreshed.

 Open hours: 6 a.m.–10 p.m. daily

 Facilities: Drinking fountains and portable toilets are located near the entrance.
+A new restroom is part of planned park improvements and is scheduled to open soon.
 There are many benches throughout the park as well as a couple of picnic tables.
 Leashed dogs are welcome.

-Getting there: Parking is free in the medium-sized lot.
+Getting there: Parking is free in the medium-size lot.
+A parking lot expansion is also among improvements underway.
 Street parking is often available as well.
 Note: There are signs posted in the lot to lock cars and not leave valuables.
-Kubota Garden is about a mile walk from the Rainier Beach light rail station or to get closer, try Metro route 106.
+Kubota Garden is about a 1-mile walk from the Rainier Beach light rail station; to get closer on public transportation, try Metro route 106.

-Information: A free brochure with a map of the gardens is available at the kiosk near the entrance.
-The Kubota Garden Foundation is a volunteer organization dedicated to supporting the garden.
-Read more about the story of Fujitaro Kubota.
+More info: A free brochure with a map of the garden is available at the kiosk near the entrance.
+Read more about the story of Fujitaro Kubota online.